 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-The 2013 Mazda CX-5 has good cargo space for its size, comfortable seats and a well-made interior, but some reviewers say the CX-5’s average list of standard and optional tech features keep it from standing out from competitors that are stepping it up with high-tech infotainment systems.
+The 2013 Mazda CX-5 has good cargo space for its size, comfortable seats and a well-made interior, but some reviewers say the CX-5’s average-size list of standard and optional tech features keep it from standing out from competitors with higher-tech infotainment systems.

 - "And while we'd love to tell you about all of the technological and space-saving innovations that the CX-5 offers, truth is, there aren't any.
 Sure, there's an easy-to-use touchscreen navigation system with simple audio controls and Bluetooth connectivity, and yes, there's an optional 40/20/40 split-fold rear seat that offers up 65.4 cubic feet of cargo space, but that's about it." -- Autoblog

 Mazda CX-5 Pictures

 Reviewers are impressed that two adults can sit comfortably in the rear seats of the Mazda CX-5.
 Up front, there’s plenty of space for the driver and front passenger, and the standard tilt and telescopic steering wheel and cushy seats keep the driver comfortable.
 The CX-5 has standard cloth seats, though cloth sport seats and leather-trimmed seats are standard on Touring and Grand Touring trims, respectively.
 Reviewers are impressed with their quality.

 - "Even larger drivers should be comfortable up front.
 The seats are comfortable, nicely bolstered units, and offer an SUV-like upright driving position.
 Headroom is good, even under Grand Touring's standard sunroof.
 The standard tilt-and-telescopic steering column assists in fine tuning driving position.
 Entry and exit are easy." -- Consumer Guide